By Suzann D. Silverman, Editor-in-Chief

 Project Size: 2.5 million square feet on 6.9 acres (340,000-square-foot One Constitution Square; 589,000-square-foot Two Constitution Square; 440-unit Flats 130; 50,000-square-foot Harris Teeter)

 The Story: Constitution Square transformed an industrial rail yard into a mixed-use heart for the emerging NoMa district.
-Financed at $425 million in 2008, the project moved forward despite the economy’s collapse, achieving $350 million in construction financing and partnering with the federal and district governments and private property owners.
+Financed at $425 million in 2008, the project moved forward despite the economy’s collapse, achieving $350 million in construction financing and partnering with the federal and district governments and private property owners; the dedicated largest component in the first phase was sold at an “attractive” profit in June 2010, two years before originally project but at the originally projected price.
 A 50,000-square-foot Harris Teeter grocery store was followed by a 200-room Hilton Garden Inn and a 575,000-square-foot office commitment by the U.S. Department of Justice, the GSA’s headquarters and additional retailers.
 Sixty percent of the Flats 130 luxury apartments have been rented, with construction underway for a new headquarters for the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives.
-The first phase is LEED ND Gold, with One and Two Constitution Square certified as LEED Platinum for Core and Shell.
+The first phase is LEED ND Gold, with One and Two Constitution Square certified as LEED Platinum for Core and Shell (in addition, the GSA is seeking LEED Platinum and the Department of Justice is seeking LEED Silver, while Constitution Square was the first project in the district to incorporate a rain garden).
+Having provided the land for the development of the New York Avenue Red Line Metrorail station, at the time the first “infill” station in the Metro system (built with a public-public-private combination of federal, district and private property owner investment), the project sits adjacent to both entrances of the newly opened station, on the most utilized line of the Metro system and one stop from Union Station; adjacent to the Metropolitan Branch Trail, an eight-mile multi-use trail that will ultimately connect Union Station with Silver Spring, Md.; participates in the Capital Bikeshare project.
+Tax incentives included a real estate tax abatement to pay for the underground parking area for the Harris Teeter

-Judges Praised: Redevelopment of a whole neighborhood within an existing infrastructure, extending the Triangle District; green mixed-use transit-oriented development near Union Station; innovative public-private teaming that reinvented an industrial area as office.
+Judges Praised: Redevelopment of a whole neighborhood within an existing infrastructure, extending the Triangle District; green mixed-use transit-oriented development near Union Station; innovative public-private teaming that reinvented an industrial area as office and a residential tax abatement to induce residential development.

 Submitted by: StonebridgeCarras